yannanlu/plan-ec2-chef/README.md

 terraform plan -var pem_file=~/.ssh/ylu.pem
 ```

-To apply the plan to provision an EC2 instance of Ubuntu 16.04 LTS with the default web application and the web frontend of Nginx:
+To apply the plan to provision an EC2 instance of Ubuntu 16.04 LTS with the default web application plus the database of Postgresql and the web frontend of Nginx:
 ```
 terraform apply -var pem_file=~/.ssh/ylu.pem
 ```